-Lately we have been working on creating the ability to authenticate certain social networks with the Social Warfare plugin.
+We have been working on creating the ability to authenticate certain social networks with the Social Warfare plugin.
 Right now, this only includes Facebook, but soon we hope to integrate several others.
-As such, we want to write this article that allows you to know exactly for what purposes we use those authentications.

-Let me state this as clearly as possible: Social Warfare does not collect any personal information about you from the APIs.
+Let us state this as clearly as possible: Social Warfare does not collect any personal information about you from the APIs.
 None whatsoever.
-We respect your personal privacy and abhor many of the data mining practices of major corporations.
-As such, we repeat, Social Warfare does not collect any personal information about you from the APIs.
+We respect your personal privacy and abhor the data-mining practices of many major corporations.
+We refuse to be part of the problem.
+As such, Social Warfare does not collect any personal information about you from the APIs.

 The only information collected during the authentication process is a series of unique access tokens that allow our software to contact the APIs on your behalf.
 These access tokens are stored in the database of your WordPress website.
 They are not sent to us or stored in our databases.